IEvangelist/orleans-shopping-cart/README.md

 # Microsoft Orleans: Shopping Cart

+> [!WARNING]
+> This is no longer being maintained, please use this instead: <https://github.com/Azure-Samples/Orleans-Cluster-on-Azure-App-Service>

 A canonical shopping cart sample application, built using Microsoft Orleans.
 This app shows the following features:

 - **Shopping cart**: A simple shopping cart application that uses Orleans for its cross-platform framework support, and its scalable distributed applications capabilities.